Complete Guide to NLEX, SCTEX, TPLEX, STAR, CAVITEX and SLEX Toll Fee 2019

 SLEX Toll Fee

 South Luzon Expressway SLEX is a network of two expressways connecting Metro Manila to the provinces of Calabarzon.
-After various delays, its extension is finally started to extend its service up to Lucena City in Quezon Province.
+After various delays, its extension finally started to extend its service up to Lucena City in Quezon Province.
+It might be challenging if you traverse Skyway-SLEX in rush hours.
+That’s why staying updated with the Skyway traffic advisory is best.
+Also, check for the latest approved SLEX toll fee.

 STAR Toll Fee

-CAVITEX is a 14 km expressway.
-It stretches along the coast of Bacoor Bay after south of Roxas Boulevard.
-Vehicles exit to Bacoor City, Kawit, and Noveleta.
+CAVITEX or Manila-Cavite Expressway is a 14 km road.
+It stretches along the coast of Bacoor Bay south of Roxas Boulevard.
+Vehicles exit Bacoor City, Kawit, and Noveleta.
+Like NLEX toll gates, CAVITEX toll fees increased on May 12, 2022.
+Check the toll fee rates that will affect your travel going to Manila.

 NAIAX (Ninoy Aquino International Airport Expressway) is an elevated expressway system linking the Metro Manila Skyway to NAIA and Entertainment City.
-It also gives all motorist easy access to Terminals 1, 2 and 3 if they are coming from the province of Cavite and Las Piñas via CAVITEX.
+Also, it gives all motorists easy access to Terminals 1, 2, and 3 if they come from the province of Cavite and Las Piñas via CAVITEX.
+If you travel outside the country, better prepare these NAIAX toll fees.

 5 Best Ways to Drive Safe in Expressways

-According to the latest Metropolitan Manila Development Authority’s Road Crash Statistics Report, there were 101,428 road accidents in the National Capital Region including those heading to expressways.
+According to the latest Metropolitan Manila Development Authority’s Road Crash Statistics Report, 101,428 road accidents in the National Capital Region, including those heading to expressways.
 This figure was recorded from January to December 2018.
-Unfortunately, 336 resulted in deaths while 15,520 caused non-fatal injuries.
+Unfortunately, 336 resulted in deaths, while 15,520 caused non-fatal injuries.

 Here are five ways to keep safe on the road.

-Getting blinded by a car’s hi-beam is no fun and dangerous.
+Getting blinded by a car’s hi-beam is not fun and dangerous.

 Masakit talaga sa mata.

-In fact, the glaring light can cause fatal accidents.
-Use it only when you are driving through a dim road or you want to warn pedestrians and fellow motorists.
+In fact, glaring light can cause fatal accidents.
+So use it only when you are driving through a dim road or you want to warn pedestrians and fellow motorists.

 The speed that thrills is the speed that kills.